Paying people who receive benefits: Co-production and involvement

-People who have responsibility for a child or have limited capacity for work/work-related activity have a work allowance of £335 a month shared with a partner if applicable, if Universal Credit is claimed for the rent.
+People who have responsibility for a child or have limited capacity for work/work-related activity have a work allowance of £344 a month shared with a partner if applicable, if Universal Credit is claimed for the rent.
 Work allowance increases to £379 a month from April 2023.

 Person qualifies for Universal Credit work allowance AND does not claim Universal Credit for rent costs

-People who have responsibility for a child or have limited capacity for work/work-related activity have a work allowance of £557 a month shared with a partner if applicable, if Universal Credit is not claimed for the rent.
+People who have responsibility for a child or have limited capacity for work/work-related activity have a work allowance of £573 a month shared with a partner if applicable, if Universal Credit is not claimed for the rent.
 Work allowance increases to £631 a month from April 2023.

 Person does not qualify for a Universal Credit work allowance